opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/changing_the_os.rst

 -----------

 -  The OS change takes about 10 to 20 minutes During this process, the ECS status is **Changing OS**.
--  Do not perform any operations on the ECS before the system injects the password or key pair.
+-  Do not perform any operations on the ECS before the system injects the password or key.
 Otherwise, the login will fail.
 -  The ECS for which you want to change the OS must be in any of the following states: **Stopped**, **Reinstallation failed**, or **Failed to change the OS**.
 -  The target ECS must have a system disk attached.
 -  The EVS disk quota must be greater than 0.